patchlevel/event-sourcing/docs/pages/split_stream.md

 But subscriptions will still receive all events.
 So you can create projections which are based on the full event stream.

-!!! tip

-    To split the stream is often a better solution than using snapshots.

 ## Configuration

 To use this feature you need to add the `SplitStreamDecorator` in the repository manager.